 The Unit is beginning to develop a number of bicycle network plans for urban areas within Northern Ireland and will build on the Bicycle Strategy for Northern Ireland.

 Work has already started on a bicycle network plan for Belfast and this will help the development and operation of the bicycle infrastructure in the city for the next 10 years.
 It is primarily focused on developing a core coherent city wide bicycle network to provide convenient access to safe cycling facilities throughout the city and further develop the Minister’s vision for the delivery of cycling for Belfast.
-We are planning to consult on the Belfast network plan in the coming months.
+We have consulted on the Belfast Network Plan and in the coming months we will meet with stakeholders to discuss outcomes.

 Bicycle routes for Belfast